 Mark then did, what Paul did not do, thereafter use Petros for his character Simon, as implicitly a translation of Κηϕας.

 The reason that Paul himself did not provide a translation of this word of Aramaic origin, is now no longer puzzling, but clear.
-There is no translation of the Aramaic word קפא, which could be represented either as Κηϕας or Καιϕας, because it is a title with no known or obvious origin.
+There is no translation of the Aramaic word קפא, which could be represented either as Κηϕας or Καιϕας, because it is a title with no known or obvious origin and therefore no word for it in Greek.

 The new sect generated by Paul and his followers rapidly became popular in the diaspora among Gentile converts and so did the story that went with it.
 At some point, as the later gospels and Acts were written, it may have been realised that the author of Mark had made a mistake.
 But, by this time, there was nothing that could be done about it.